The term 'Frame' is used (1) in the Timeline, (2) as a time-unit in CHOPs, (3) as a time-unit in TOPs, and (4) in movies read and created with TOPs.

 Frames on the Timeline

 The frame bar on the Timeline at the bottom of the TouchDesigner window states what is the current frame.
-TouchDesigner is fixed at a specific number of frames per second, which you can see or set by using the Tscript
+TouchDesigner is fixed at a specific number of frames per second, which you can query by using

 The current frame is tied to the current time in TouchDesigner: The first frame of the timeline is frame 1, which is time 0 seconds, and at 60 frames per second, frame 61 is time 1 seconds.